Events

 It is the peculiarity of our historical time that revolution is not in the cards - so I'm asking if this is not very likely to happen, do we have to give up?
 I say no, we can find resources for a radical change, without the crutch of a revolution, without the crutch of crisis, without the crutch of utopia - even the wonderful socialist utopia.

-Is Socialism making a comeback?
+Is Socialism Making a Comeback?
 Public Lecture

 Organized by The Battle of Ideas festival, London